snowplow-archive/snowplow.github.com/analytics/event-dictionaries-and-data-models/data-modeling.md

 [![Page views](http://snowplowanalytics.com/assets/img/analytics/data-models/page-views.png)](http://snowplowanalytics.com/assets/img/analytics/data-models/page-views.png)

 An alternative would be to create an aggregate table with a single line per page (not page views).
 In that case, the approach would be similar to how the visitors table is calculated.

+## Transition from full to incremental mode

+Once the custom data model is in a stable state, i.e. all data needed to build reports has been added, the queries can be migrated from a full to an incremental mode.
+The incremental model updates the derived tables using only the most recent events, rather than recompute the tables each time using all events.

+The following changes need to be made when migrating to the incremental mode:

+1. New events should arrive in the `snowplow_landing` schema, rather than in `atomic`.
+2. An intermediary table which stores a list of all `etl_tstamp` in each batch should be created.
+3. The `events_enriched` table should select data from `snowplow_landing`, rather than `atomic`.
+4. The output of aggregation process (e.g. sessions) is no longer the whole derived table, and should therefore be stored in the `_new` tables.
+5. The `new_tables` should be merged with the existing derived tables.
+This involved the creation of a new set of queries, which use the `_backup` and `_frame` intermediary tables.
+6. When all this is done, the events in `snowplow_landing` should be moved to `atomic` (making sure to restrict on `etl_tstamp`).